 On the other hand, once the card is put into a cardholder you can’t read the back.
 Worst still, if there’s valuable information on the back it becomes very annoying to have to remove it from the holder to read the back.
 Further, all that extra information can be viewed as clutter, distracting from the main message, keep it simple stupid applies to your business cards too.
 Plus people sometimes like to write notes, quotes, or appointment times on the back of cards, hard to do if the back is full of type.

 No, my vote goes to: one-sided business cards or at least a minimal amount on the back with space for notes or quotes.
 But every business is different.

 These are the basics of business card design:

 1. Use your logo as the basis.
 Make it the largest element on your card.

-2. Keep it your design clean and simple.
+2. Keep your design clean and simple.
 Do not cram too much information on your card.

-3. Include the essentials — your name, title, company name, address, phone and fax
+3. Include the essentials — your name, title, company name, address, phone email and website addresses.

 4. You are not required to have your ACN or ABN on the card and PO box addresses

 are generally to be avoided on business cards.